ErpNetDocs/tech/modules/my/groups/features-in-groups.md

 Group activities where you are not a **Participant**, **Responsible Party** or **Owner** will still appear in the Calendar of the group you are a member of, but **NOT** in your **[personal Calendar](https://docs.erp.net/tech/modules/my/calendar.html)**.

-If you're not a member of a group, its activities will not be shown in your Calendar, nor can be accessible in any other way.
-Even if you once were a member and were subsequently removed from that group, all access to its activities is automatically revoked.
+If you're not a member of a group, its activities will **not** be shown in your Calendar, nor can be accessible through the Navigator, Global Search, and when accessing it directly via link or ID.
+Even if you once were a member and were subsequently removed from that group, all access to its activities is **automatically revoked**.

 Below, you can see how the **My Calendar** interface looks when group activites are automatically synced from the social group a user is part of.
-One event in which they are not a Participant, nor an Owner or Responsible Party is missing.

 ![picture](pictures/mycalendar_groups.png)